 Early in my career I asked – “Can our physical environment influence our health, wellbeing, creativity and innovation?”
 Believing it to be so, I set out to seek evidence and define these features.

-I found that Human-centric design became my personal philosophy which I define as a person-centered, creative approach to design problem-solving.
+I found that Human-centric design became my personal philosophy.
+I define “Human Centric” design as a creative approach to design problem-solving with the focus on human needs.
 It is the backbone of my research, writing, advocacy, leadership and design work.
 It’s a process that starts with people’s needs and complexities and ends with new creative solutions that solve intricate issues of the human condition.